jzhu95/DATA_4319/README.md

 ### Projects:
 The following topics are covered in this repository as part of the learning environment:
-- Classical Perceptron Learning using Julia with no packages (Supervised)
+- Classical Perceptron Learning using Julia (Supervised)
-- K-Nearest Neighbors using Julia with no packages (Supervised)
+- K-Nearest Neighbors using Julia (Supervised)
+- Linear Regression using Julia (Supervised)
-- Linear Regression using Julia with no packages (Supervised)
+- Gradient Descent with Applications to Linear Regression using Julia (Supervised)

 ### Course Description:
 This senior level data science course blends the predictive perspective of statistical pattern recognition together with the algorithmic perspectives of  machine learning.
 Topics include,  but  are  not  limited  to: